yoditayalew/ADS-Portfolio-Milestone/README.md

 <u> Applied Data Scince Portifolio Milestone</u>
 <ul>
-This is a selected collection of Projects and Assignments completed in the ADS program</li>
+These are selected collection of Projects and Assignments completed in the ADS program</li>
 </ul>
 <ul>
 Name: Yodit Ayalew</li>